Inside the Orb: The Untold Story of Worldcoin’s Launch

 Blania says with a half-smile, “I think she just found me cute, actually.”

 That’s not so surprising; Blania is a handsome guy.
-He’s also charming and intelligent and can speak clearly and convincingly about the benefits, nuance, and raison d'être of Worldcoin (who wouldn’t be impressed?).
+He’s also charming and intelligent and can speak clearly and convincingly about the benefits, nuance and raison d'être of Worldcoin (who wouldn’t be impressed?).
 But how do you scale Alex Blania?
-Perhaps if Blania could be cloned, he could personally onboard all 8 billion people.
+Perhaps if Blania could be cloned, he could personally onboard all eight billion people.
 (I humbly suggest “cloning” as another Sam Altman startup.)

 But in our non-cloning reality, in the beginning, Blania and a small team just lugged the Orb around the streets of Berlin, showing it to people and trying to explain it on the fly.
-“This was literally the early playbook,” says Blania.
+“This was literally the early playbook,” Blania says.
 “People would approach us, because it’s this shiny chrome ball and people would be like, ‘What the hell is that?’”

 These were the early Orbs that spoke to the user in a strange robotic voice, instructing them to move closer or farther away or maybe to the left.
 (Since then, the team has made a flurry of inventions to automate the process.)
 The robot-voice baffled and amused onlookers, and sometimes they’d laugh and take Orb selfies.